 In Tamil Nadu, the encumbrance certificate is also known as the Villangam certificate.
 The encumbrance certificate Tamil Nadu is issued by the sub-registrar of the property’s jurisdiction, and one can apply for it online through the TNREGINET website.

-Document required for EC in Tamil Nadu
+Documents required for applying encumbrance certificate online in Tamil Nadu

 To apply for the Tamil Nadu EC online, you do not necessarily need to submit documents.
 You need to: